Interoperability

 Enlit Europe

-During the next edition of Enlit Europe, taking place in Milan, Italy from 22 – 24 October, we will showcase our next interoperability demonstration alongside our members at ESMIG’s Pavilion.
 For the 2023 edition in Paris, we included home energy management functionality and smart meter appliances provided by the consortium EEBUS.
 We showed how the metering infrastructure is connected to smart appliances, such as a heat pump and EV charging station, via a gateway provided by our member Telit Cinterion and an energy management system provided by EEBUS

-The concept with a gateway as the link between the grid and in-home energy management is based on a mutual development of a multi-utility gateway concept by DLMS-UA and ESMIG.
-Both organisations work on the next generation of smart metering by developing a modular infrastructure, demand side flexibility use cases and extensions of the currently available interoperability standards.
+The concept, with a gateway as the link between the grid and in-home energy management, is based on a mutual development of a multi-utility gateway concept by DLMS-UA and ESMIG.
+Both organisations work on the next generation of smart metering by developing a modular infrastructure, demand-side flexibility use cases and extensions of the currently available interoperability standards.

 Find more information about our activities at Enlit Europe here.